January 2019 North American winter storm: Pennsylvania

 Pennsylvania Governor Tom Wolf declared a state of emergency ahead of the storm, expecting snowfall rates up to 2 inches (5 cm) per hour.
 A 24-hour commercial vehicle ban was put in place for all interstates besides I-95, although speed limits were reduced.
+Shelters were opened in Harrisburg.
+14 in of snow fell south of Deposit, with 12 in falling in 24 hours near Mount Pleasant.
+Coudersport received 13 in.
+Despite the high amounts of snow, this was well below the expected amount of snow that would have fallen in Pennsylvania.